thiagoneye/thiagoneye.github.io/content/research/research7/index.md

 ## Differential Equations in Physics: The Language of the Universe

-Differential Equations (DEs) are the backbone of modern physics.
+Differential Equations (DEs) are the foundation of modern physics.
 They describe how quantities change and relate to each other, allowing us to model and predict the behavior of physical systems over time or space.
 From the motion of a planet to the propagation of heat in a material, DEs capture the dynamic essence of natural phenomena.
 Without them, our understanding of the universe would be drastically limited.

 ---